magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 #'cljs.user/comment-component
 ```

-> NOTE 11: the `:dangerouslySetInnerHTML` attribute expects a JS object
+> NOTE 11: the `:dangerouslySetInnerHTML` attribute expects a JS
-> as a value.
-The `#js` is a tagged literal transforming a CLJS
+> object as a value. `#js` is a tagged literal transforming a CLJS
 > structure (i.e. a CLJS map in this case) into a JS object.

 Re-render the `comment-box` as usual